sreynit02/TeamsFeed/README.md

 5. Immanuela Belaineh

 ## Problem statement:
 For over 50 years, FeedingKY has not collected enough detailed information from farmers, especially about their main crops.
-Feeding KY needs to reformat its existing database to track farmers' and growers' information.
+Feeding KY needs to reformat its existing database to track farmers' information to track where grant money is being spent.

 ## Goal
-Our goal is to create a database that can effectively use queries to give the user data about farmers, crops, and where the crops go.
+Our goal is to create a database that can effectively use queries to give the user data about farmers, crops, and where grant money goes.

 ## Business Rule
 1. A farm can only be assigned to one county.